NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/understand-invoices.md

 ## Download invoice

-To download your Cloudflare invoice:
+To download your Khulnasoft invoice:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account.

 2. Select **Manage Account** > **Billing**.